What is the missing ingredient? What is it that will bring God’s promises to fruition in our lives?

 It is important to be obedient, even when what God says seems to make no sense.

 Have you added obedience to the mix?
 Now, you may think that you have, but are you sure?
 Obedience means doing what God tells you to do, whether it be through His written Word, or through the Holy Spirit speaking to you.
 You may need to do something specific, which is where obeying what the Holy Spirit says, comes in.
 It is important to be obedient, even when what God says seems to make no sense.
-The Israelites probably wondered how marching round Jericho multiple times was going to help them take the city, but nevertheless they were obedient and they got results.
-In Genesis 26 God told Isaac to sow in the midst of a famine, which in the natural seems crazy.
-Nevertheless Isaac obeyed and he received a hundredfold harvest.
-Obedience is absolutely vital.
+The Israelites probably wondered how marching round Jericho multiple times was going to help them take the city, but nevertheless they were obedient and because they were obedient, they got results.
+Another example is in Genesis 26 where God told Isaac to sow in the midst of a famine, which in the natural seems crazy.
+Despite how crazy ot seemed, Isaac obeyed and therefore received a hundredfold harvest.
+Obedience is absolutely vital!
 I recently went to a reenactment event put on by English Heritage at the ruins of a castle know as Old Sarum, which was built by William I (William the Conqueror) of England.
-During the event King William addressed his barons.
+During the event, King William addressed his barons.
 The barons were allowed to speak freely and express what they thought, but ultimately King William required fealty (basically an oath of loyalty and obedience) from them.
-This is a picture of what God desires from us.
-We are free to express to God the things we are unsure of.
-David frequently questioned what was going on in the psalms that he wrote – but David always returned to his loyalty to, and trust in, God.
-We must do the same, our loyalty and obedience to God must be absolute.
+This is a picture of what God desires from us, we are free to express to God the things we are unsure of.
+You can see examples of this throughout the Psalms, where David frequently questioned what was going on – but as you read the psalms that David always wrote, you will notice that David always returned to his loyalty to, and trust in, God.
+We must do the same: our loyalty and obedience to God must be absolute.

 What does God require of us?